sofpn/rprimer/README.md

   - `getAssays()`: returns an `RprimerAssay` object.

-The `Rprimer`-classes are extensions of the `DataFrame` class from S4Vectors, and behave in a similar manner as traditional data frames, and can be coerced to such by using `as.data.frame()`.
+The `Rprimer`-classes are extensions of the `DataFrame` class from S4Vectors, and behave in a similar manner as traditional data frames (with methods for e.g. \[, head, tail), and can be coerced to such by using `as.data.frame()`.

 ### Import data

-The first step is to import an alignment with target sequences of interest and, if preferred, mask positions with high gap frequency.
-`readDNAMultipleAlignment()` and `maskGaps()` from Biostrings do the work for this part.
+The first step is to import an alignment with target sequences of interest and, if preferred, mask positions with high gap frequency (caution when removing gaps though\!). `readDNAMultipleAlignment()` and `maskGaps()` from Biostrings do the work for this part.

 Here, I want to design an RT-(q/d)PCR assay for detection of hepatitis E virus, which is a highly variable RNA virus.
 The file